 Commissions on stock and options purchases

 As digital startups contribute to growing competition, commission fees are becoming less common.
-But most trading platforms still fees on options, and a few still charge stock trading fees.
+But most trading platforms still charge fees on options, and a few still charge stock trading fees.

 Platforms with commission-free trades get our highest rating, while platforms with options contract fees or commissions on stocks, bonds or mutual funds receive fewer stars.